Your cookie preferences

 It may not always make sense to change.
 It could be worth staying with your current provider and simply transferring your broadband if:

-• They have coverage in your area
+• It has coverage in your new area

 • You are happy with your broadband package